has FOURTEEN FINGERS AND FOURTEEN TOES

 - Many of the demons in Disgaea have this.
 Rozalin of the second game and other members of Veldime's Snow Clan takes it a step further by having white slitted pupils.

-- (Human) Princess Sapphire has white star-shaped pupils.
+- (Human) Princess Sapphire, from the third game, has white star-shaped pupils.
 Seeing as she's conclusively off her nut, it would be safe to call them hellish.

 - Rikku and the Al Bhed people of Final Fantasy X have spiral-shaped pupils.
 They're not evil, though, just quirky and a tad ornery.
 Yuna has one eye like this, as she's half-Al Bhed (Rikku is actually her cousin, in fact).

 - Solid Snake has slit pupils in the Nintendo GameCube remake of Metal Gear Solid.
 However, they only appear in that particular game and he's not terribly evil despite the violence supposedly latent in his genes.

 - The first step of Konishi's One-Winged Angel in The World Ends with You is heralded with her taking her glasses off as her eyes turn into green cat's eyes.
 Her monstrous form, appropriately enough, is Tigrus Cantus.

 - Minamimoto's eyes, on the other hand, are constantly yellow and catlike — his form is Leo Cantus.